juryxy/JuSpace/README.md

 25.05.2020
 - fixed some visualization color mismatch for linux,
 - fixed a setting for computational option 4 (list 1 each image) and option 8 (allowing to test correlation distribution for all files from list 1 against null)

+25.02.2021
+- fixed a bug in computation of an exact p-value (leaded to error message under certain conditions)